nustackdev/nustack.dev/layer3_view.md

 - Domain validation
 - Command/query patterns

-These are Semantics Layer 4 responsibilities.
+These are Shapes Layer 4 responsibilities.